Single Sign-On (SSO)

 When this setting is enabled, users will not be able to access any of your organization's resources, unless they have used one of your configured identity providers.

 This also means that User API keys will stop working, as they can't be re-authenticated interactively.
 In that case, your users will need to use Organization Auth Tokens instead.
-Administrators can and have to revoke them as needed.
+Organization Admins can and have to revoke them as needed.

 Please contact us if you want to change that setting.